algorandfoundation/puya/docs/principles.md

 Whilst this will abstract away certain aspects of the underlying TEAL language, there are certain AVM concerns (such as op code budgets) that should not be abstracted away.
 That said, we should strive to generate code this is cost-effective and unsurprising.
-Python mechanisms such as dynamic (runtime) dispatch, and also many of it's builtin functions on types such as `str` that are taken for granted, would require large amounts of ops compared to the Python code it represents.
+Python mechanisms such as dynamic (runtime) dispatch, and also many of its builtin functions on types such as `str` that are taken for granted, would require large amounts of ops compared to the Python code it represents.